Crowdsource student hangouts

 Open in Map Viewer button

-A Map Viewer Classic window appears in your survey.
-Map Viewer Classic is an online tool that allows you to view your survey results overlaid with other data.
+A Map Viewer window appears in your survey.
+Map Viewer is an online tool that allows you to view your survey results overlaid with other data.
 You can perform geographical analysis and create maps to share with others.

 4. If necessary, zoom in to your study area.

-5. On the ribbon, click Analysis.
+5. On the Settings (light) toolbar, click Analysis.

-Create Drive-Time Areas tool
+CGenerate Travel?Z Areas tool

 This tool creates areas that can be reached within a specified drive time, drive distance, walking distance, and so on.
 You'll use this tool to see what is within a 15-minute walk of your collected locations.